niplav/site/considerations_on_cryonics.md

 `$Pr[X \ge curage \cap X \ge age]$` is equal to `$Pr[X \ge age]$` because being older than `age` is (in this calculation) a subset of being older `curage`, and `$A \subset B \Rightarrow A \cap B=A$`.
-Some precautions have to apply in the case that the probabilities of reaching `age` is not independent of the probability of reaching `curage`, but those are difficult to estimate and will not be implemented here.
+Some precautions have to apply in the case that the probabilities of reaching `age` is not completely independent of the probability of reaching `curage`, but those are difficult to estimate and will not be implemented here.

 This way, one can implement the probability of living until `age` given `curage` the following way: